openedx/edx-platform/docs/concepts/hooks/index.rst

 What is the Hooks Extension Framework?
 ---------------------------------------

-Based on the `open-closed principle`_, this framework aims to extend the platform in a maintainable way without modifying its core.
+Based on the `open-closed principle`_, this framework aims to extend the Open edX platform in a maintainable way without modifying its core.
 The main goal is to leverage the existing extension capabilities provided by the plugin architecture, allowing developers to implement new features to fit customer needs while reducing the need for core modifications and minimizing maintenance efforts.

 Hooks are a list of places in the Open edX platform where externally defined functions can take place.
-These functions may alter what the user sees or experiences on the platform, while in other cases, they are purely informative.
+These functions may alter what the user sees or experiences on the platform, while in other cases, they act as notifications.
 All hooks are designed to be extended through Open edX plugins and configurations.

 Hooks can be of two types: events and filters.
 Events are signals sent in specific places whose receivers can extend functionality, while filters are functions that can modify the application's behavior.